nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

-### Implementation of Singular, Optional Appointment Field
+### Implementation of Singular, Optional Fields

 #### Proposed Implementation

-We needed a way to add a property to `Person` that could be nullable, to reflect optionality within our field implementation.
+A way to add a property to `Person` that could be nullable was needed, to reflect optionality within our field implementation.
+While optional fields like `MedicalHistory` exist in HealthSync, these fields are Collections, and can natively handle the empty state.
+Singular optional properties can be added this way, but is hard to distinguish between properties that allow for multiple entries and fields that don't.

 <puml src="diagrams/AppointmentClassDiagram0.puml" width="250" />